Personal Financial Statement vs. Balance Sheet

 A personal financial statement, as the term is used in household finance, is the same document applied to an individual or family rather than a corporation.
 In practice, lenders often request one on a standardized form (the SBA Form 413, for instance, is commonly used in business loan applications) that adds supplemental schedules for real estate, notes payable, and contingent liabilities.
 The structural difference from a simple balance sheet is these schedules: more disclosure, more granular attribution.

 The more meaningful divergence isn't in the terminology — it's in how each gets used.
 A balance sheet produced once a year for an advisor meeting is accurate for roughly one quarter before life events (a refinancing, a stock vesting, a business valuation update) make it stale.
 A live personal financial statement, updated continuously from institutional connections and manual inputs, is decision-ready at any moment.
-The Federal Reserve's Survey of Consumer Finances found that households who track their finances regularly see an average 25% higher net worth growth over five years compared to households that don't.[4]
+Households that work from a written, current financial plan report far greater confidence in reaching their goals than those relying on scattered, outdated information — 96% of those with a written plan say they feel confident they will get there.[4]

 The entity-attribution question is where households with real complexity run into the static balance sheet's limits.
 A household that owns a home, two rental properties (each inside an LLC), a brokerage account, and a retirement account has five separate balance sheets that should roll up into one household view.
 A single net-worth number hides which entity owns what and which liabilities attach to which assets.
 Entity-level attribution isn't just accounting hygiene — it matters for tax planning, estate plan consistency, and the accuracy of any beneficiary designation.